How I Use Nikon's Metering System

 Put another way, it uses the insect algorithm for metering – it fixates on the bright light!

-According to Nikon and Thom Hogan (who writes the definitive books on Nikon cameras as far as I'm concerned), Highlight-Weighted is tailor made for concert/theater productions.
-That makes sense.
+Highlight-Weighted is tailor made for concert/theater productions.
 The dark backgrounds typical in stage lighting usually fool Matrix Metering into overexposure.
-Highlight-Weighted Metering would avoid that nicely.
-I haven't gotten to try it out on an actual stage scene because I don't shoot those kinds of events.
-But there are other similar situations that I have used Highlight-Weighted Metering for.
+Highlight-Weighted Metering avoids that nicely.
+But there are other situations where Highlight-Weighted Metering is useful.

 For instance, the first weekend I had the D7500 I was sitting in our darkened library fiddling with my new camera while my son was on the computer in the same room.
 The room was very dark, except for the light off the computer monitor, which cast a glow on my son's face that I thought looked pretty cool.
 I realized this was a perfect scenario for Highlight-Weighted Metering, and it did in fact nail it.
 Just to complete the experiment, I shot the same picture using Matrix and it exposed for the dark room which totally destroyed the mood of the scene.